LUXER ONE BLOG

 According to our experiences over the past 15 years, we’ve found these capacity recommendations help communities avoid overcrowded lockers.

-For properties that see higher package volumes, supplementing lockers with a smart package room can be an efficient solution.
+For properties that see higher package volumes, supplementing lockers with an automated package room can be an efficient solution.
 You can learn more about how different systems compare in What Is The Best Package Solution for Multifamily Properties?

 Multiple packages in an oversized Luxer One package locker